riceissa/issarice.com/wiki/software.md

 This page is a placeholder for now.

 - [tmux]()
-- [Firefox]() for the most page, occasionally Google Chrome for testing and to view pages Firefox has trouble with
+- [Firefox]() for the most part, occasionally Google Chrome for testing and to view pages Firefox has trouble with
 - [Vim]() with various plugins for most text editing.
   I also use Emacs or the browser's text box for MediaWiki, since Vim has